jmcrego/BiSync/README.md

 ```
 tar xvzf ct2_en-fr_int8.tgz
 ```
-** This will create a directory with the model, vocabulary and bpe dictionary
+ * This will create a directory with the model, vocabulary and bpe codes

 ## Instructions